Zhu Yuanzhang — A Beggar, Monk, Soldier, and Founder Emperor of the Ming Dynasty

 Those three clans all complied and tribute Ming as monarch.

-They still had wars against Ming sometimes, but the tributary system and complied relationship had barely changed.
+They still had wars against the Ming sometimes, but the tributary system and complied relationship had barely changed.

 Because Zhu Yuanzhang’s policy concerning soldiers should do farm work and supply themselves, Empire Ming’s armies could almost be self-sufficient under his ruling period.